-Since the board of directors believes that the proposed increase in the number of shares of common stock authorized under the certificate of incorporation will provide the Company with additional financial flexibility, the board of directors recommends that stockholders vote FOR approval of the amendment to the certificate of incorporation to increase the number of authorized shares of common stock.
+Since the board of directors believes that the proposed amendment to the certificate of incorporation to authorize the issuance of up to a total of 5,000,000 shares of preferred stock with such powers, preference, rights and limitations as the board of directors may designate from time to time will provide St. Mary with additional financial flexibility, the board of directors recommends that stockholders vote "For" approval of the amendment to the certificate of incorporation.